digitalsurvival/digitalsurvival.github.io/_drafts/technology/gentoo/How-to-Setup-a-Local-Gentoo-Distfiles-Mirror.md

 That's it!
 You're done!
 You've become more independent by having source code for thousands of packages saved locally.
 You can now upgrade, reconfigure, install, uninstall software without an internet connection.
 Granted, your mirror should be on a schedule to sync with an upstream public mirror in order to have the most up to date files.
 Maybe that's the content of another upcoming how-to entry...
 As long as you configure things properly you should very little maintenance to do.

-Soon I will add this guide to the Gentoo wiki so that the community will be able to find it in wiki formatting.
-It might help with some of the clarity.
+Soon I will add this guide to the Gentoo wiki so that the community will be able to find it in wiki formatting right where users should be able to find it - on the official wiki!

 Maffblaster

 Digital Survival